psychiatric-genomics-consortium/sex-stratified-depression/README.md

 The imputed data should be converted to best guess/hard called genotypes with variants with an imputation accuracy (INFO) score less than 0.6 removed.

-If you have X chromosome data, then the imputation should be conducted separately for males and females and follow the guidance provided here: https://docs.google.com/document/d/1qeQFfvqNI2Lkp6XCYXmnGoEL3f9LRPJcMpwRk0rnJf4/edit?tab=t.0#heading=h.eti7izkzx2ko
+If you have X chromosome data, then the imputation should be conducted separately for males and females and follow the ricopili guidance provided here: https://docs.google.com/document/d/1qeQFfvqNI2Lkp6XCYXmnGoEL3f9LRPJcMpwRk0rnJf4/edit?tab=t.0#heading=h.eti7izkzx2ko

 ### Post Imputation Steps
 #### Autosomal chromosomes